Gabssama/Api-rte-golf/README.md

 ## Usage

-After create database (you can use the sql file provided at the root) and configure your mail service in .env.local file (I used Mailtrap.io).
+After create database (you can use the sql file provided at the root) and configure your mail service in a new created .env.local file (I used Mailtrap.io).

 Please go to PostMan or the tool you want to make a HTTP POST request to the route /api/order with a object in parameter (I use parameters : Body, Raw and JSON in PostMan)